 Image credits to oneforktwofork.wordpress.com

-This restaurant may not be the fanciest-looking restaurant you’ll ever see, but I can assure you that it’s one of the best places to go to if you’re ever craving for Thai food.
+This restaurant may not be the fanciest, but it’s one of the best places to go to for Thai food.
 It’s one of the local’s favourites, and even though it’s about 28 minutes away from the CBD, it’s totally worth giving a chance.

 How to get to Thai On Wok from the CBD: Walk straight to David Jones, Castlereagh St. from the CBD for about 4 minutes.
 Hop on the bus going to Glebe, then hop off at Glebe Point Rd. near St. Johns Rd.
 Walk for about 1 minute straight, and there you’ll find Thai On Wok.